seanlaing/tagman/README.md

 # tagman-react
 tagman game created with react

-Updated this pacman game.
+Updated this tagman game.
 [Demo](https://mbfassnacht.github.io/pacman-react/) to be more relevant to games played by my friends.